Announcing Runpod Flash

 Flash is a Python SDK for distributed inference and orchestration on Runpod's serverless infrastructure.
 You write functions locally, decorate them with @remote, and Flash takes care of everything else: provisioning the serverless endpoint, selecting the GPU hardware you specify, installing your dependencies, and returning the results.
 Docker still runs under the hood to execute your code, but you never need to touch it.

-The only things you need to get started are a RunPod account with a balance, an API key, and the runpod-flash package installed on your local machine.
+The only things you need to get started are a Runpod account with a balance, an API key, and the runpod-flash package installed on your local machine.

 How It Works

 The workflow is straightforward.
 You define a Python function with the @endpoint decorator, specifying the GPU type, worker count, and any pip dependencies your code needs.
-When you run the script, Flash silently creates and manages a serverless endpoint behind the scenes — you'll even see it appear in the RunPod console if you want to inspect it.
+When you run the script, Flash silently creates and manages a serverless endpoint behind the scenes — you'll even see it appear in the Runpod console if you want to inspect it.
 Your function executes on the remote hardware and the results come back to your terminal.

 Here's a minimal example that runs a matrix multiplication on a remote GPU: